|

 As a general rule of thumb, KitchenAid recommends, “If you have an electric cooktop, range hoods should typically be 20–24 inches above the heat source.
 For gas cooktops, your range hood should be around 24–30 inches above the stove.”

 What happens if your hood is mounted at the wrong height?
-If your hood is too close to the cooktop, you could risk damaging the hood with how much heat the stove produces, decreasing the motor's longevity.
-You will also need to clean your hood more frequently or even risk starting a fire.
-If the hood is too far away from the cooktop, you may end up running the fan at a higher speed more often to compensate, reducing the motor life.
-You also risk costing yourself money by ventilating the heated or cooled air running through your home, and some of the cooking fumes are likely to escape into the kitchen rather than up through the ductwork.
+If your hood is installed too close to the cooktop, excessive heat from the stove can damage it and shorten the motor's lifespan.
+You will also need to clean your hood more frequently, or even risk starting a fire.
+If the hood is too far from the cooktop, you may end up running the fan at a higher speed more often to compensate, which can shorten the motor's lifespan.
+You also risk losing money by ventilating the heated or cooled air circulating through your home, and some of the cooking fumes are likely to escape into the kitchen rather than up through the ductwork.

 4. Seattle Requires ‘Makeup Air’